 How personal information is collected

-Our objective in maintaining an active and expanding site is to improve communication with the community at large, specifically to:
+Our objective in maintaining an active and expanding website is to improve communication with the community at large, specifically to:

 - make it possible to quickly provide information about our activities